shakyl008/TylNatWest/readme.md

 #### Regulatory constraints
-Financial transactions usually have audit requirements Speed and scalability - being able to respond quickly and scale on demand - mainly optimizing the database
+Financial transactions usually have audit requirements

+#### Speed and scalability
+Being able to respond quickly and scale on demand - mainly optimizing the database

 #### Observability
 Being able to monitor the system live